 - U.S. Virgin Islands: $1,074

-It typically takes up to 30 days to find out if you’re eligible for SNAP benefits.
-However, if your household has less than $150 in monthly gross income and less than $100 in liquid assets, or if your rent, mortgage, and utilities are more than this amount, you could qualify for approval within seven days.
+It typically takes up to 30 days to find out whether you’re eligible for SNAP benefits.
+However, if your household has less than $150 in monthly gross income and less than $100 in liquid assets, or if your rent, mortgage, and utilities add up to more than this amount, you could qualify for approval within seven days.

 You can use food stamps to purchase the following: meat, poultry, and fish; vegetables and fruit; bread and cereal; dairy products; snack food; and seeds and plants that produce food.
 You can’t use food stamps to purchase tobacco, wine, beer, liquor, vitamins, prepared food, and nonfood items like cosmetics, hygiene items, and cleaning supplies.